 Unilever was arguably the world's first packaged goods manufacturer, and is still one of the global leaders, with operations in every corner of the globe and an especially strong profile in emerging markets.
 It was one of the original pioneers in household detergents - products today include Omo and Persil - and it remains the world #1 in personal wash and deodorants, with brands including Dove, Rexona and Axe/Lynx.
 Following a series of high-profile acquisitions, including US-based Bestfoods, it is also a major force in foods, and a global leader in sectors such as culinary foods, ice cream, arine and tea.
 Brands include Knorr, Lipton and Magnum.
 Yet Unilever also struggled for several years to adapt to the faster-moving business environment of the 21st century.
 In the late 1990s, the group initiated a strategy to prune its vast portfolio, disposing of regional products and rebadging others in order to concentrate on a smaller roster of global power brands.
 That mammoth task finally began to deliver results from 2005.
 So much so, perhaps, that in 2017, Unilever was shaken by an unexpected bid approach from fast-expanding predator Kraft Heinz.
 The approach was quickly defeated but has prompted an internal review of operations to deter further such attacks.
-The group operates through two main divisions, Unilever Home & Personal Care and Unilever Foods.
+The group has traditionally operated through two main divisions, Unilever Home & Personal Care and Unilever Foods.
 However the home and personal care divisions are to be separated during 2018.

 Which agencies handle advertising for Unilever?
 Find out more from the Adbrands Account Assignments database